 Urban areas are incredibly complex and dynamic.
 Scientists still do not fully understand how different elements of cities interact with one another, so when a catastrophic event like severe flooding occurs, things start breaking down and triggering other failures that were perhaps not predicted.
 Thus, it is crucial that we try to understand how cities are wired and how to improve them, so that they withstand future catastrophes.

 The aim of the UFOKN is to empower and educate decision makers and the general public by providing information on how much flooding can occur from a future event, as well as show the cascading impacts that can happen on natural and engineered infrastructure of an urban area, thus encouraging more effective urban planning and decision-making.

-My presentation, 'Urban Flood Open Knowledge Network: A Commercial Weather Provider’s Perspective,' outlined the critical need within the business and industry for timely and accurate flood predictions and assessments.
-I encouraged the UFOKN to prioritize developing new local and regional flood guidance data streams that enable commercial weather services providers like StormGeo to serve the broadest spectrum of decision makers in business and industry.
+The presentation, 'Urban Flood Open Knowledge Network: A Commercial Weather Provider’s Perspective,' outlined the critical need within business and industry for timely and accurate flood predictions and assessments, encouraging the UFOKN to prioritize developing new local and regional flood guidance data streams that enable commercial weather services providers like StormGeo to serve the broadest spectrum of decision makers.